 New Strategic Plan

 Every five years, SCAR updates its strategic plan to adapt to the changing environment within which it operates.
 The new plan for 2023-2028, “Urgent Messages from the South: Antarctic and Southern Ocean Science and Policy”, was published in April and will underpin SCAR’s activities over the coming five-year period.
-Further details are provided in IP47.
+Further details are provided in IP047 Summary of SCAR’s Strategic Plan 2023-2028.

 Science Priorities